tlswg/tls13-spec/draft-ietf-tls-tls13.md

 an accepted "early_data" extension it MUST terminate the connection with a "bad_record_mac" alert as per {{record-payload-protection}}.

-If the server rejects the "early_data" extension, the client application MAY opt to retransmit the data once the handshake has been completed.
-TLS stacks SHOULD not do this automatically and client applications MUST take care that the negotiated parameters are consistent with those it expected.
-For example, if the selected ALPN protocol has changed, it is likely unsafe to retransmit the original application layer data.
+If the server rejects the "early_data" extension, the client application MAY opt to retransmit early data once the handshake has been completed.
+A TLS implementation SHOULD NOT automatically re-send early data;
+applications are in a better position to decide when re-transmission is appropriate.
+Automatic re-transmission of early data could result in assumptions about the status of the connection being incorrect.
+In particular, a TLS implementation MUST NOT automatically re-send early data unless the negotiated connection selects the same ALPN protocol.
+An application might need to construct different messages if a different protocol is selected.
+Similarly, if early data assumes anything about the connection state, it might be sent in error after the handshake completes.

 #### Processing Order